Grand Junction Drug Crime Lawyers

 The federal government classifies different drugs into categories based on their legitimate uses and the harmful effects they can cause.
 These categories are known as schedules.
 Most states, including Colorado, have modeled their drug laws on the federal guidelines and schedules.

 Schedule I drugs include any substances that the government deems to have a high potential for abuse without any accepted medical use (or that are recognized as unsafe even under medical supervision).
-This list includes heroin and a wide range of hallucinogens (LSD, PCP, psilocybin, mescaline, and peyote).
+This list includes heroin and a wide range of hallucinogens (LSD, PCP, ecstasy, psilocybin, mescaline, and peyote).
 It should be noted that even though cannabis has been legalized for recreational use here in Colorado, it is still considered a schedule I drug by the federal government.

 Schedule II drugs have a high potential for abuse but do have some recognized medical use with severe restrictions.
 These drugs include amphetamine, methamphetamine, cocaine, barbiturates, codeine, morphine, oxycodone, opium, and fentanyl.